williaz/OracleExp/REMINDER.md

 - [x] UNION/INTERSECT/MINUS query:
   - Column names returned are determined by the first SELECT
   - ORDER BY can only be placed at the very end of the compound query
+  - UNION, INTERSECT and MINUS all will eliminate duplicate rows, except UNION ALL
 - [x] INDEX and CONSTRAINT has its own namespace
 - [x] ALTER SESSION SET TIME_ZONE =
   - Default local time zone when the session was started (local)